Pandocomatic

 From here it is but a small step to use pandocomatic as a static-site generator.
 For that purpose some configuration options are available:

-- a settings property in a pandocomatic configuration file to control
+- a settings property in a pandocomatic configuration file

 - running pandocomatic recursively or not